bankless-academy/bankless-academy/README.md

 ## Database

-Wallet addresses, encrypted Passport stamps & lessson completions are stored in a PostgreSQL database.
+Wallet addresses, encrypted Passport stamps & lesson completions are stored in a PostgreSQL database.
 Database setup is only required for lesson badge distribution but not to run the app.

 ### Setup